5 real tips to stay focused at Uni - That actually work

 You can’t out-discipline burnout.
 But you can start small and start again.

-2. Make your phone your enemy (at least for an hour)
+2. Make your phone your enemy (just for an hour)

 • In a drawer